Get in Touch

 Who Should Train?

-To continue building and refining governance processes that foster trustworthy AI, it is essential to invest in the professionals who will develop ethical and responsible AI systems.
-This training is designed for individuals working in compliance, privacy, security, risk management, legal, human resources, and governance, as well as data scientists, AI project managers, business analysts, AI product owners, and model operations teams.
+It is essential to continue building and refining the governance processes that will foster trustworthy artificial intelligence (AI).
+Investment in professionals who can develop ethical and responsible AI is critical.
+This includes individuals working in compliance, privacy, security, risk management, legal, human resources, and governance, as well as data scientists, AI project managers, business analysts, AI product owners, and model operations teams.
 These professionals must be equipped to address the complex issues involved in AI governance.

-This course is particularly relevant for any professionals tasked with developing AI governance and risk management strategies in their organizations, as well as those pursuing IAPP Artificial Intelligence Governance Professional (AIGP) certification for government and private sector roles.
+Additionally, this training is suitable for any professionals responsible for developing AI governance and risk management frameworks within their organizations, and for those pursuing the IAPP Artificial Intelligence Governance Professional (AIGP) certification for government and private sector roles.

 28 Hours